SteveJustin1963/tec-MINT/README.md

 - “it finally works!

 # Ver 2 getting respectable
-- new release, see my updated [ver 2 manual](SJ Manual Mint V2.md)
+- new release, see my updated ver 2 manual
-- need more ram, cannot load long programs, moving to 4k
+- John really really promised to fix bugs that same night [bugs](https://github.com/orgMINT/MINT/issues)
-- adding SPI cct .. see [tec-SCOPE ](https://github.com/SteveJustin1963/tec-SCOPE)
+- my 2k cannot handle big halibut, i should move to 4k or more, or the mighty G
-- play with /int calls :Z function
+- I wish to add SPI cct .. see [tec-SCOPE ](https://github.com/SteveJustin1963/tec-SCOPE)
-- need a larger variable and function set, name length needs to be increased to 2 characters
+- edge play time with /int calls :Z function
-- John please fix all [bugs](https://github.com/orgMINT/MINT/issues)
+- need a larger variable and function set, iincreased tto 2 ccharacters wwould bbe aa ggood sstart

-# Ver 3 - Future...2025 maybe
+# Ver 3 2025 maybe
 - adapted from JH's comments
-- maintain the classic 1D, yes!!
+- maintain the classic 1D, hell yes!
 - add with modification the last two high address to get 6k more out of eeprom
 - ![image](https://github.com/user-attachments/assets/9d753110-e74e-45b1-a050-2187cc91c0a7)
 - ![image](https://github.com/user-attachments/assets/36d45b5b-a19b-4acb-93f1-78bcea778814)
 - arrays and strings are handled the same way, never directly stored on the stack, uses heap space (grows with ram)
 - need examples of calculations when doing floating point and/or matrices...even the most basic floating point number could be considered an array with one element in it.
 - consider ideas from APL style languages, next MINT will be https://github.com/SteveJustin1963/Tec-TACIT
 - add SPI master
 - enhance /INT :F
 - enhance ASM calls and return
-- FP - the Big one **Will do 32-bit floating point signed number**
+- the Big halibut **Will do 32-bit floating point signed number!**
-- FP always goes into a VAR, and if its put on the stack, only the pointer is stored there
+- btw, FP always goes into a VAR, and if its put on the stack, only the pointer is stored there

 ```
 The range depends on the allocation of bits for the sign, exponent, and mantissa.
 Following the typical IEEE 754 format:
 1 bit for the sign